libdwarf

 Libdwarf can safely open multiple Dwarf_Debug pointers simultaneously but all such Dwarf_Debug pointers must be opened within the same thread.
 And all libdwarf calls must be made from within that single (same) thread.

 Essentially every libdwarf call could involve dealing with an error (possibly data corruption in the object file).
 Here we explain the two main approaches the library provides (though we think only one of them is truly appropriate except in toy programs).
+In all cases where the library returns an error code (almost every library function does) the caller should check whether the returned integer is DW_DLV_OK, DW_DLV_ERROR, or DW_DLV_NO_ENTRY and then act accordingly.

 Then, in every call where there is a Dwarf_Error argument pass its address.
 For example: